 - Organ manual keyboards had always been installed horizontally, but he discovered that by tilting the manuals at the natural angle adopted by the player’s hand at any given height, they were more ‘natural’ to play.

 - By providing ‘Double Touch’ on manual and pedal keyboards the versatility of the organ was increased, allowing, for instance, a melody and counter-melody to be played with one hand on the same manual at the same time – and using different voices!

 - Perhaps the most significant development as regards the theatre organ was his patented ‘Unit System’.
 This made the most of the capabilities of electric action and through a complex relay system enabled the same stops to be drawn on different manuals.
 By ‘extending’ a rank of pipes a range of different pitched stops could be derived from the extended rank by electrical switching rather than the traditional system of having a separate rank of 61 pipes for each stop, with a consequent saving in both cost and space required..

 In 1889, at the age of 38, Hope-Jones resigned from the Telephone Company and formed his own organ building company, which built organs for many churches across Britain (one of biggest being Worcester Cathedral).
-Unfortunately, he ran into difficulties and moved to the USA, initially working for the Austin Organ Co. and then for other organ builders before establishing the Hope-Jones Organ Company in Elmira, New York.
+Unfortunately, he ran into difficulties and moved to the USA, initially working for the Austin Organ Co. and then for various other organ builders before establishing the Hope-Jones Organ Company in Elmira, New York in 1907.
 Despite a good order book the Hope-Jones company had financial problems and ceased trading in 1909.